YASHWINLM/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](Screenshot%20(42).png)

 * The bug was the link being treated as valid when there were parentheses open and closed inside the example link.
-This was caused by the symptom of the closed parentheses being after the open one beig treated as valid as the if statmentw as ignoring that previously
+This was caused by the symptom of the closed parentheses being after the open one beig treated as valid as the if statmentw as ignoring that previously, meaning that the output was a valid link on the file, when the link should not have been displayed as valid.